 The photo below uses a poured concrete edging.
 While this is quite a bit of work, it does match the paving stones well and almost widens the width of the path (which is great because those ornamental grasses are always creeping inwards!).

 Despite all your efforts to keep the pea gravel in place, some of it will sink, stray, or get permanently borrowed.
-A touch-up with fresh pea gravel every few years will keep things uniform and looking sharp.
+Every few years, a touch-up with fresh pea gravel will keep things uniform and looking sharp.
 Do try to get the same type of pea gravel if you can!
-While you can rake it in with the previous batch, its always easier just to get the same type.
+While you can rake it in with the previous batch, it’s always easier just to get the same type.